Omni

 Key Features

-• Semantic distillation of terminal output (build, test, infra)
+• Semantic distillation of command output (build, test, infra, git, docker, kubectl)

 • Context pressure warnings before window full